 Bari is the heart of the culinary world in Italy.
 This city is often overlooked and skipped when a trip to Italy is planned.

 While you are there visit old castles and cathedrals, enjoy fresh seafood or just kick back and embrace the laidback atmosphere of southern Italy.

 Even if you don’t enjoy wine it is a great remote place to go and visit.
 The countryside is absolutely beautiful.

 If you are wanting to escape to Italy and not be in a crowded city, then this is your place.
-They are also home to an amazing Truffle Festival that they host every year.
+It is the napa valley of Italy.
+Expect of course better food.

 This is one of Italy’s most picturesque villages.
 Apricale sits high above the mountains and overlooks the sea.

 You won’t find many hotels or fancy restaurants here.
 This is a true old-school Italian village where the whole village meets in the town square to enjoy an Aperol spritz at the end of the day.